-Are you a swing dancing, Lindy hopping, jitterbugging, shag and Balboa dancer?
-If so you belong with me in the heart of the swing era- the 1940s.
-Regardless of your favorite 1940s dance style you will eventually need a pair of 1940s dance shoes to go with your 1940s dance dresses or 1940s menswear.
+Are you a swing dancing, Lindy hopping, jitterbugging, shag or Balboa dancer?
+If so, you belong with me in the heart of the swing era- the 1940s.
+Regardless of your favorite 1940s dance style, you will eventually need a pair of 1940s dance shoes to go with your 1940s dance dress or 1940s menswear.

-Today our day-to-day shoes as usually rubber soled which is not good to dance in.
+Today our day-to-day shoes are usually rubber soled, which is not good to dance in.
 Special dance shoes are necessary.
-Dance shoes usually have smooth leather soles, padded, breathable inner lining, and breathable leather or fabric body.
-Many also have hard toes- a plastic cap inside- to help prevent the discomfort of being steppe don- ouch!
-Since we want to be fashionable to the 40s we need authentic looking 1940s dance shoes.
-(Swing dance shoes also could be 30’s and 50’s styles but I’ll just focus on the 40’s for now.)
+Dance shoes usually have smooth leather soles, padded, breathable inner linings, and a breathable leather or fabric body.
+Many also have hard toes- a plastic cap inside- to help prevent the discomfort of being stepped on – ouch!
+Since we want to be fashionable to the ’40s, we need authentic looking 1940s dance shoes.
+(Swing dance shoes also could be ’30s and ’50s styles, but I’ll just focus on the ’40s for now).
 There are a few makers of vintage dance shoes, such as Aris Allen, who make authentic vintage dance shoes with the comfort and smooth sole necessary for energetic dancing.

 Lets look at 1940s Women’s Dance Shoes first:

-Everyday shoes of the 1940s consisted of several new styles the slingback, peep toe, wedge and mixes of these styles.
+Everyday shoes of the 1940s consisted of several new styles: the slingback, peep toe, wedge, and combinations of these styles.
 You can read more about 1940s women shoe styles here.

-One really big difference between the 1940′ and any other era is the materials shoes were made of.
-With WW2 in full swing, most leather was manufactured into equipment and boots for the soldiers.
+One really big difference between the 1940s and any other era is the materials shoes were made of.
+With WWII in full swing, most leather was manufactured into equipment and boots for the soldiers.
 That meant ladies had to use other materials.
 Velvet, mesh, and reptile skins were the most available and sturdy shoe materials.

-These Aris Allen 40’s shoes combine velvet and mesh with a cute Mary Jane strap and chunky heel.
-They are about as ideal war time 40’s as you can get.
-I purchased these but unfortunately, my odd shaped foot didn’t work well- too bad because they are really nice shoes.)
+These Aris Allen ’40s shoes combine velvet and mesh with a cute Mary Jane strap and chunky heel.
+They are about as ideal for the war time ’40s as you can get.
+I purchased these but unfortunately, my odd shaped foot didn’t work well- too bad because they are really nice shoes.

-Besides material, the 40’s made strides with cut and style as well.
-These shoes feature a wedge heel which gave women a bit more height but were stable to walk, or dance, in.
-They also have a slingback heel strap which was very popular in summer.
-No decade before dared to expose so much foot skin as these sandals.
+Besides material, the ’40s made strides with cuts and styles as well.
+These shoes feature a wedge heel which gave women a bit more height but were far more stable to walk (or dance) in.
+They also have a slingback heel strap, which was very popular in summer.
+No decade before the ’40s dared to expose as much foot skin as these sandals.

 What makes these great for dancing is the sturdiness of the wedge heel.
-I don’t like wearing heels in general, but i’m short and I have a tall dance partner so the extra height is
+I don’t like wearing heels in general, but I’m short and I have a tall dance partner so the extra height is very useful.

-Similar to the ones above these wedge shoes have the other very popular element of 1940’s womens shoes: the peep toe.
+Similar to the ones above, these wedge shoes have the other very popular element of 1940’s women’s shoes: the peep toe.
 This sexy little opening on the front of the toe was the first time an open toed shoe was worn in history.
-People thought open toed shoes were dangerous to wear so this small little peep toe was all that was allowed.
+People thought open toed shoes were dangerous to wear, so this little peep toe was all that was allowed.
 It is the best symbol of 40’s shoe fashion and one that I simple adore.
-Peep toe shoes are experiencing a fashion revival today making them a lot easier to find.
+Peep toe shoes are experiencing a fashion revival today, making them a lot easier to find.

 All of the shoes above are from the Aris Allen dance shoe line.
-They are wonderful but they aren’t the only 1940’s dance shoes.
+They are wonderful but they aren’t the only 1940s dance shoes.
 Basic character shoes, like these from Capezio, are a standard shoe design that has remained popular for nearly a half a century.
-From the Victorian era through the 1950’s these moderate heeled, mary jane strap, black shoes look authentic for the all decades.
-If you are on a budget, just getting started in dance, or plan to learn many different eras of vintage dance then these shoes are a must have.
+From the Victorian era through the 1950s, these moderate heeled, black, Mary Jane strap shoes look authentic for the all decades.
+If you are on a budget, just getting started in dance, or plan to learn many different eras of vintage dance, then these shoes are a must have.

 1940s Men’s Dance Shoes

 Unfortunately, men, you don’t have the variety of shoe choices that women have.
-It’s not because manufactures are not making 1940s dance shoes for men but because there simply weren’t many styles of shoes for men in the 1940s.
-All eligible men were off at war so the remaining men just worn the same shoes they had in the 1930s.
+Not because manufactures aren’t making 1940s dance shoes for men, but because there simply weren’t many styles of shoes for men in the 1940s.
+All eligible men were off at war, so the remaining men just wore the same shoes they had in the 1930s.

-From the 1920s through the early 1950s mens shoes styles didn’t change much.
-The basic lace up dress shoe, known as an Oxford, in brown or black was the most common shoe.
-In the 1930s, brogue (small holes), were added to the shoes and the wingtip (see pointed W tip on shoe above) style changed up the standard oxford.
-Two tone black and white or brown and white shoes were another snazzy alternative for semi formal and formal wear.
-Today swing dancers love wearing two toned oxfords and wingtips.
-Their uniqueness really ads that extra vintage flash to swing dancing that dancers and audiences love to see.
+From the 1920s on through the early 1950s, men’s shoe styles didn’t change much.
+The basic lace-up dress shoe, known as an Oxford, in brown or black was the most common shoe.
+In the 1930s, broguing (small holes) were added to the shoes and the wingtip (see pointed W tip on shoe above) style changed up the standard Oxford.
+Two-tone black and white or brown and white shoes were another snazzy alternative for semi formal and formal wear.
+Today, swing dancers love wearing two toned Oxfords and wingtips.
+Their uniqueness really adds that extra vintage flash to swing dancing that dancers and audiences love to see.

-If snazzy and jazz isn’t your things or you just need a good shoe to start out with then the basic men’s ballroom dance shoe is all you need.
-Its plain oxford design goes well with most dance eras.
+If snazzy and jazzy aren’t your thing, or you just need a good shoe to start out with, then the basic men’s ballroom dance shoe is all you need.
+Its plain Oxford design goes well with most dance eras.
 Attend any dance event and you will see more men wearing this shoe than any other.
-It’s comfortable, has a smooth sole and some varieties have hard toes.
+It’s comfortable, has a smooth sole, and some varieties have hard toes.
 These are often called Latin ballroom dance shoes.